StrikingLoo/Kantankanban/README.md

 The board name can be omitted in add, list and remove commands, effectively allowing for the tool to be used as a single-board kanban (with board: default) and making the commands less verbose.

+🥾 Move a card from one board to another

+`python -m kantankanban remove $ID --src $SRC_BOARD_NAME --dst $DST_BOARD_NAME` (Get the ID by listing the cards.
+IDs are mutable).
+Moves the card under $ID from source board to destination board.

+This can effectively be used to e.g. track tasks with 3 boards: backlog, to-do, done.
+The order of the last two arguments is indiferent (Assembly convention possible but discouraged).

 ### Advanced Feature: Tags

 Just like Trello and other similar software, this program supports tags (/labels) in cards.